QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Theoretical framework

 where the expressions of the denominators read

 By using the algebraic identity

-the TFF $f^{Q}_{\psi \eta^{(\prime)}}(q^{2})$ in Eq.~\eqref{analyfpsiet} can be decomposed into sum of four-point one-loop integrals, and then it can be analytically evaluated with the technique proposed in Refs.~\cite{tHooft:1978jhc,Denner:1991qq,Denner:1991kt} or the computer program $Package-\mathrm{X}$~\cite{Patel:2015tea,Patel:2016fam}.
-By integrating over the loop momentum $k_{1}$ and the momentum fraction $u$, we find that the TFF $f^{Q}_{\psi \eta^{(\prime)}}(q^{2})$ is very insensitive to the light quark mass $m_{q}$ as well as the shapes of $\eta^{(\prime)}$ DAs.
-This is similar to the situations of the dimensionless functions involved in the radiative decays $J/\psi (h_{c}) \rightarrow\gamma\eta^{(\prime)}$~\cite{He:2019mpy,Fan:2019sap}.
-Specifically, the change of the modulus of the TFF $f^{Q}_{\psi \eta^{(\prime)}}(q^{2})$ does not exceed $1\%$ when the value of the light quark mass $m_{q}$ varies in the range $0-100\, \mathrm{MeV}$ for all the three kinds of $\eta^{(\prime)}$ DAs in Fig.~\ref{DAs}.
-So in the following numerical calculations, we choose the Model I in Table~\ref{tab:coefficients} for the DA with the scale $\mu=M/2$.
+the TFFs $f^{Q}_{\psi \eta^{(\prime)}}(q^{2})$ in Eq.~\eqref{analyfpsiet} can be decomposed into sum of four-point one-loop integrals, and then it can be analytically evaluated with the technique proposed in Refs.~\cite{tHooft:1978jhc,Denner:1991qq,Denner:1991kt} or the computer program $Package-\mathrm{X}$~\cite{Patel:2015tea,Patel:2016fam}.
+By integrating over the loop momentum $k_{1}$ and the momentum fraction $u$, we find that the TFFs $f^{Q}_{\psi \eta^{(\prime)}}(q^{2})$ are very insensitive to the light quark mass $m_{q}$ as well as the shapes of $\eta^{(\prime)}$ DAs.
+This is similar to the situations of the dimensionless functions involved in the radiative decays $J/\psi (h_{c}) \rightarrow\gamma\eta^{(\prime)}$~\cite{He:2019mpy,Fan:2019sap,He:2020kin}.
+Specifically, the change of the modulus of the TFFs $f^{Q}_{\psi \eta^{(\prime)}}(q^{2})$ does not exceed $1\%$ when the value of the light quark mass $m_{q}$ varies in the range $(0-100)\, \mathrm{MeV}$ with the different models of the DAs.
+Therefore, the theoretical uncertainties from the DAs are ignorable in our calculations of the TFFs.

 It is worthwhile to point out that the QED processes $J/\psi\rightarrow\gamma^{\ast}\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$ can also contribute to the EM Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$ and the corresponding Feynman diagrams are shown in Fig.~\ref{QED}.